-There is limited data on the impact of social identity and social identification on behaviors and commitment of leaders in the health care systems of Hungary and Serbia.
-However, based on previous research results it is obvious, that in Hungary the leaders are prepared for the renewal and development of the modern system of healthcare services.
-There is agreement among Hungarian health actors on the need to build a coherent, national approach to the healthcare system, taking into account all the interrelationships, interactions, and elements of the system (Lantos, 2010).
-There is a very similar situation in Serbia as well.
-The Serbian healthcare leaders are aware of the need for paying attention to professional capacity building, strengthening leadership skills and capacities, and using positive examples and experiences from best practices of foreign, developed countries, in order to modernise the national healthcare system and improve the access to the system on all local levels (Mitrović et al, 2013).
+There is limited data on impact of social identity and social identification to behaviours and commitment of leaders in healthcare systems of Hungary and Serbia.
+However, based on previous research results, it is obvious that in Hungary, the leaders are prepared for the renewal and development of the modern system of healthcare services.
+There is agreement among Hungarian health actors on the need to build a coherent, national approach to the healthcare system, considering all the interrelationships, interactions, and elements of the system (Lantos, 2010).
+Hence, this is a very similar situation in Serbia as well.
+The Serbian healthcare leaders are aware of the need to pay attention to professional capacity building, strengthening leadership skills and capacities, and using positive examples and experiences from best practices of foreign and developed countries in order to modernise the national healthcare system and improve the access to the system on all local levels (Mitrovic et al., 2013).

-Limitations and future research
+Limitations and Future Research

-From a methodological standpoint, future research could aim to perform multilevel modeling to account for the nested structure of the data collected from the Serbian and Hungarian health care leaders' groups.
+From a methodological standpoint, future research could aim to perform multilevel modelling to account for the nested structure of the data collected from the Serbian and Hungarian healthcare leaders' groups.
 This would allow the calculation of the proportion of variance that can be considered at the individual and group level.
-However, since multilevel modeling requires at least 30 participants per group (Maas & Hox, 2005), and since the number of leaders in the health systems of both countries is (often low), such studies would probably need to be conducted in large groups.
-Research will be considerably slower due to the current pandemic situation in Covid-19.
+However, since multilevel modelling requires at least 30 participants per group (Maas & Hox, 2005), and since the number of leaders in the health systems of both countries is often low, such studies would probably need to be conducted in large groups.
+Research will be considerably slower due to the current COVID-19 pandemic situation.